 Hurricane Irma left Barbuda uninhabited for the first time in modern history, with Barbuda’s population evacuating to Antigua.

 However, the effects of these hurricanes can be more severe.
-For example, they can threaten the island’s food security, quality of water, tourism, and even the health of citizens.
+For example, they can threaten Antigua real estate, food security, water quality, tourism, and even the health of citizens.

 While natural disasters (including tropical storms) pose many challenges to the islands, diseases are not that prevalent in the nation.
 In fact, tuberculosis and HIV/AIDS affect less than 1 percent of the total population.